 This diagnosis is often given to individuals who experience difficulty with both eating and with food.
 However, generally, they don’t exhibit the classic symptoms of an eating disorder.
 (Link to EDs) (i.e. anorexia nervosa, bulimia, etc.).

 Many people with ARFID develop this condition due to a fear of choking or vomiting.
-When this is the case, I recommend that the individual be evaluated by a speech therapist who specializes in swallowing disorders to make sure there is not an actual medical issue related to being able to swallow.
+When this is the case, I recommend that the individual be evaluated by a speech therapist who specializes in swallowing disorders to make sure there is not an actual medical issue related to swallowing.

 How Serious is ARFID?

 Individuals suffering from ARFID may have problems in social situations, family relationships and work or school that can become extreme.
-In addition, I have treated patients that weighed less than 80 pounds as well as patients that weighed over 250 pounds, although the latter is much less common, so low weight is not always the determining factor.
+In addition, I have treated patients that weighed less than 80 pounds as well as patients that weighed over 250 pounds, although the latter is much less common.
+The point is that low weight is not always a determining factor.
 It is important to understand that even if the individual with ARFID is overweight, they are still likely to be malnourished.